mailgun/mailgun-js-boland/README.md

 });
 ```

+### Attachments

 Sending attachments can be done either by passing the path as a `string` or
 the `Buffer` containing the file data.
 If a buffer is used the data will be attached using a generic filename "file".
-If `attachment` is a `string` it is assumed to be a path to a file.
+If `attachment` is of type `string` it is assumed to be a path to a file.
 If attachment parameter is not of type `Buffer` or
 a `string` it is ignored.
 Multiple attachments can be sent by passing an array in the `attachment` parameter.
-The array elements can either Buffers or string and will be handled appropriately.
+The array elements can either be Buffers or string and each one will be handled appropriately.

 ```
-var filename = path.join(__dirname, '/mailgun_logo.png');
+var filepath = path.join(__dirname, '/mailgun_logo.png');

 var data = {
   from: 'Excited User <me@samples.mailgun.org>',
   to: 'serobnic@mail.ru',
   subject: 'Hello',
   text: 'Testing some Mailgun awesomness!',
-  attachment: filename
+  attachment: filepath
 };

 mailgun.messages().send(data, function (error, body) {